 TGax Editor: Change the paragraph below of this subclause as follows (#CID 11765):

 The HE compressed beamforming feedback shall be transmitted in a single HE Compressed Beamforming And CQI frame unless the size of the feedback results in an HE Compressed Beamforming And CQI frame that would exceed 11 454 octets, in which case the feedback shall be segmented as defined in 27.6.4 (Rules for generating segmented feedback).
+The HE beamformee shall not segment an HE compressed beamforming feedback that is CQI-type feedback.
+(17/1262r2)(#11765)